otagobioinformaticsspringschool/shell-genomics-reannz/episodes/05-writing-scripts.md

 the `curl` command above in the AWS terminal, the file will be downloaded to your AWS machine, not your local one.

-### Moving files between your laptop and NeSI with Jupyterhub
+### Moving files between your laptop and the REANNZ HPC with Jupyterhub

-With Jupyterhub on NeSI, one of the easiest way to move small-medium sized files is to use the upload option on the file explorer panel
+With Jupyterhub on the REANNZ HPC, one of the easiest way to move small-medium sized files is to use the upload option on the file explorer panel

 ![](fig/nesi_images/upload.png)